North Carolina Clinical Psychologist Salary Outlook

 Which North Carolina Cities Are Best for Clinical Psychologists?

-Clinical psychology wages vary quite a bit depending on the city or metro area in question, ranging from a low in New Bern of $49,970 to a high of $71,690 in Raleigh.
+Clinical psychology salaries vary quite a bit depending on the city or metro area in question, ranging from a low in Greensboro of $62,120 to a high of $103,130 in Asheville.

 North Carolina cities and metro areas by median annual clinical psychologist wage